Stained glass windows

 The London-based companies of Clayton & Bell, C. E Kempe, Burlison & Grylls and J. C. Bewsey were among the most prestigious glass stainers and painters of their day.
 Charles Eamer Kempe (1837-1907) trained with Clayton & Bell and Thomas Baillie & Co., before setting up his own London Studio in 1866.
-The Kempe Society seeks to maintain interest in Kempe and his work.
+The Kempe Trust seeks to maintain interest in Kempe and his work.

 Isabel Goudie was a local artist and designer.
 Margaret Chilton was born in Bristol in 1875 and trained in England in the style of the arts & crafts movement.
 She later established a studio in Edinburgh in partnership with Miss Kemp.
 Most of her work is to be found in Scotland.